 Application Security Dashboard

 The App Security dashboard provides you the overview of security metrics for the discovered/licensed applications.
-This dashboard displays the security attack information for the discovered/licensed applications, such as sync attacks, small window attacks, DNS flood attacks.
+This dashboard displays the security attack information for the discovered/licensed applications, such as sync attacks, small window attacks, DNS flood attacks, and so on.

 To view the security metrics on app security dashboard: